waggle-sensor/plugin-trafficstate/ecr-meta/ecr-science-description.md

 We tried to estimate traffic states directly from the information that can be extracted from videos.
 The traffic state, that is traffic volume, space occupancy, travel speed, travel time and travel delays can be categorized into three types of information: traffic speed, flow and density [1].
 We calculated the three traffic states, flow, speed and density, which can be represented as traffic volume, travel speed or time and space occupancy respectively.
 The image processing algorithm required videos that were recorded with frame rate higher than 12 fps.
 The calculation result reporting frequency can be determined based on the demand of the user.

-[1] Fred L. Hall, "Traffic stream characteristics," Traffic Flow Theory, US Federal Highway Administration, 36, 1996.
-[2] Leslie C. Edie “Discussion of traffic stream measurements and definitions,” New York: Port of New York Authority, 1963.

-# AI at Edge
+# AI@Edge
 The application first records video for 30 seconds to analyze traffic state.
 Because it takes about 1 second to analyze a frame of image but it requires more than 12 fps to track vehicles, we record video first and then analyze that.
 The images are then passed through the YOLO v4 [3] for vehicle detection and DeepSORT [4] for vehicle tracking.
 The DeepSORT method takes the bounding box of the vehicles and calculates similarity of the detection and tracklet in two continuous frames using Siamese network [5] and calculates possible location of the vehicle using Kalman filter.
 After that the method calculates distance between detection and tracklet using Cosine distance and Mahalanobis distance, and associates detection and tracklet using Hungarian method.
 Through the series of processes, the DeepSORT method tracks vehicles.
 With the tracking ability, we calculate traffic flow, density (occupancy), and speed.

 We set a region of interest (ROI), and the ROI is the boundary for all traffic state calculations.
 We count the number of vehicles that are passing through the ROI for traffic flow calculation.
 To calculate traffic occupancy, we identify the type of the tacklets (car, truck, and bus) and measure occupied area over the ROI.
 For traffic speed calculation, we count the number of frames that each vehicle passes from one end of ROI to the other.

+# References
+[1] Fred L. Hall, "Traffic stream characteristics," Traffic Flow Theory, US Federal Highway Administration, 36, 1996.
+[2] Leslie C. Edie “Discussion of traffic stream measurements and definitions,” New York: Port of New York Authority, 1963.
 [3] Alexey Bochkovskiy, Chien-Yao Wang, and Hong-Yuan Mark Liao.
 "Yolov4: Optimal speed and accuracy of object detection." arXiv preprint arXiv:2004.10934, 2020.
 [4] Nicolai Wojke, and Alex Bewley.
 "Deep cosine metric learning for person re-identification."
 In 2018 IEEE winter conference on applications of computer vision (WACV), pp. 748-756.
 IEEE, 2018.
 [5] Gregory ​​Koch, Richard Zemel, and Ruslan Salakhutdinov.
 "Siamese neural networks for one-shot image recognition."
 In ICML deep learning workshop, vol. 2.
 2015.